by Nebula Haze

 When there’s too much breeze, the affected leaves will start getting “wind-burned.”

 Wind-burned leaves are often curved under and form “claws.”
-They can look like they’re droopy from overwatering, underwatering, or possible a nitrogen toxicity, but you know you’ve got wind-burn when the leaves in front of the fan are clawing, and leaves further away from the fan look fine.
+They can look like they’re droopy from overwatering, underwatering, or possibly a nitrogen toxicity, but you know you’ve got wind-burn when the leaves in front of the fan are making claws while leaves further away from the fan look fine.

 Just for reference, here’s what too much wind/fan looks like!